Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Nearest Neighbor Search in -Metric Spaces

+If this condition holds we know that there is no point in the inside set $X'$ with a distance to $x_o'$ smaller than $\tau$.
+Thus, we can discard the inside set $X'$ and search only the outside set $X''$ -- see Proposition \ref{prop:q-vp-pruning} for a formal proof.

 While this argument seems to indicate logarithmic complexity of nearest neighbor search in metric spaces, this is not quite so.
-The reason is that we may have queries such as $x_o$ for which neither condition is true.
-I.e., there may be points $x_o$ such that
+The reason is that we may have queries such as $x_o$ in Figure \ref{fig_vp_tree_inequalities} for which neither condition is true.
+That is, there may be points $x_o$ such that,

-If $d(x_o, v)$ is such that \eqref{eqn_vp_fail_condition} holds, the nearest neighbor $\hhatx_o$ may be in $X'$ or $X''$ and we therefore do not have a reduction in the number of comparisons needed to find $\hhatx_o$.
+If $d(x_o, v)$ is such that \eqref{eqn_vp_fail_condition} holds, the nearest neighbor $\xnn$ may be in $X'$ or $X''$ and we therefore do not have a reduction in the number of comparisons needed to find $\xnn$.

-A critical observation we make here is that \eqref{eqn_vp_fail_condition} is impossible in an ultrametric space.
-Indeed, if we have a dissimilarity function $d$ that satisfies the strong triangle inequality in \eqref{eqn_strong_triangle_inequality}, we show in Appendix~\ref{app:projection} that for any three points $x_o$, $u$, and $v$ and threshold $\mu$, we either have $d(x_o,v) + d(x_o, u) \leq \mu$ or $d(x_o,v) - d(x_o, u) \geq \mu$.
-From this lemma we derive the following theorem.